 Feature 6: Features list presenting all records of ClinVar variants in the exonic region of AGPAT2 with known classifications and review status

-The general purpose of this blog is to give users a bit more exposure to some custom visualization and data exploration capabilities in GenomeBrowse.
+The general purpose of this blog is to give users a bit more exposure to some custom visualization and data exploration plotting capabilities in GenomeBrowse.
 Though this is meant to be a simple overview, our FAS team is always available to schedule a training call if you’d like some more hands-on training to get your GenomeBrowse view setup for your standards.
-Please reach out to firstname.lastname@example.org if you would like a one-on-one training session.
+Please reach out to email@example.com if you would like a one-on-one training session.
+Thank you for reading this blog post, I hope you enjoyed learning more about the plotting capabilities in GenomeBrowse.